-At our 2016 annual meeting, over 96% of the shares voting approved our advisory "Say-on-Pay" vote.
-The Committee believes that this support demonstrates a strong alignment between our stockholders, our performance, and our executive compensation program and, accordingly, did not make any changes to the Company's executive compensation program in response to the 2016 "Say-on-Pay" vote.
+At our 2017 annual meeting of shareholders the percentage of shares voting that approved our advisory "Say-on-Pay" vote was over 88%.
+The Committee believes that this support level demonstrates a strong alignment among our shareholders, the Company's performance, and our executive compensation program, and accordingly, the Committee did not make any changes to the Company's executive compensation program in response to the 2017 "Say-on-Pay" vote.